bpcurse/nextcloud-userexport/README.md

 API calls via cURL are slow. **Querying several hundred user accounts can take some minutes**.
 Be patient :)

-CURL parallel requests have been implemented in v0.2.0 and provided a relevant speed boost, but that's about as fast as it gets.
+CURL parallel requests have been implemented in v0.2.0 and provide a relevant speed boost, but that's about as fast as it gets.
 Approximately 10-15s/100users.

 A progress indicator isn't implemented yet, but it's on the list.